The Get It Fair Framework

 - a reference document supporting third party assessments and recognitions;

 - a tool enabling the preparation of extra financial information according to international rules & guidelines

 - a pattern to bring different initiatives together into a single overall framework

 - a system to encourage the sharing of internal and external good practice

 The GIF Framework is not intended to provide a basis for legal actions, complaints, defences or other claims in any international, domestic or other proceeding and can be integrated with other existing management systems, methods and tools based on the needs and functions of the organization.

-The GIF Framework covers the following five criteria.
+The GIF Framework covers the following five aspects.

 Responsible organizations establish, implement, review and improve decision making processes and structures to prevent risks affecting people, safety, environment and trades.